-- Teachers grow their professional practice in design, instruction and assessment through professional learning, collaborative engagement, and reflective practice resulting in deep and transferable learning. - Measures indicate increased use of a range of data and evidence by teachers and leaders to inform cycles of evidence-based continuous learning. - Measures indicate teachers and leaders continuously improve their professional practice through high quality professional learning opportunities. - Teachers and leaders analyze the learning context, attend to local and societal considerations, and apply the appropriate knowledge and abilities to make decisions resulting in quality teaching, leading, and learning for all.
+Teachers and leaders continuously improve their professional practice through professional learning opportunities, collaboration, reflective practice, and use of a wide range of evidence to advance teaching, learning and leading.
+FSD "maintains high standards for teachers, school leaders, and school authority leaders by ensuring that their preparation and professional growth focus on the competencies needed to help students perform their best, and that effective learning and teaching are achieved through collaborative leadership.
+Teachers and leaders are responsible for analyzing the learning context, attending to local and societal considerations, and applying the appropriate knowledge and abilities to make decisions resulting in quality teaching, leading, and learning for all."
+GOA, Ministry of Education - Business Plan 2020-23, p.56